 If a client does have credit issues then potential lenders will want to know what actions they’ve taken to address those problems, so it’s best to get any defaults paid off so the potential lender can see good progress.

 Any information on a file is not accurate, make an immediate request to have it corrected so it doesn’t continue to affect home-buying plans.
 If you think there’s been an error speak to the credit reporting agency and the credit provider involved to get it sorted out.

-If a credit file got a no with the first lender tried, there are others that can be approached; each lender has slightly different sets of boxes to tick.
-So if one didn’t look on a situation favourably, don’t give up – another might well take a different view.
+Each banking provider or lender has slightly different sets of boxes to tick.
+So if you didn’t look on a situation favourably, don’t give up – another might well take a different view.
+Just simple as that.

-EXTRA HOT TIP: Shopping around is a smart thing to do, but it’s important to remember that multiple credit applications in a short time frame can be bad for a credit score.
-So, it’s best to be cautious and only apply for one type of credit at a time.
-Working with someone like us will help avoid these traps.
+EXTRA HOT TIP: Average shopping around is a smart thing to do, but it’s important to remember that multiple credit applications in a short time frame can be bad for a credit score.
+Ask your credit provider first on what is the ideal expense you could have.
+Know also their other credit products that will match your capability.

 Mortgage with bad credit is still possible.
 The banks tend to have very fixed home loan assessment rules.
 Once upon a time they were pretty much the only option.
-Thankfully the world has moved on and now alternative lenders like Pepper Money offer a different approach.
-They can consider an application on its individual merits and look at a wide range of things, not a narrow set.
-You can also search help from a mortgage broker.
+Thankfully the world has moved on and now alternative lenders like Pepper Money offer a different approach and could help you with your credit scores.

-4. Make sure they are in a situation to afford the repayments
+4. Make Sure They are in a Situation to Afford the Repayments

 Make sure you are genuinely comfortable that the proposed repayments will not be to big a stretch.
-No one wants to put a person in hardship.
+No one wants to put you in hardship.

 It covers the lender if the person were to miss payments down the line.
-LMI providers are a separate business and have their own lending rules – so they will consider any application as carefully as the main lender.
-They may turn down an application because of credit history or income source, even when a lender has given an approval.
+LMI providers are a separate business and have their own lending rules – so you will consider any application as carefully as the main lender.
+You may turn down an application because of credit history or income source, even when a lender has given an approval.

 A different way of doing this is rather than using a third-party mortgage insurer, some lenders – like Pepper Money – can offer a Lender Protection Fee (LPF), which gives them the flexibility to assess a loan application without having to get outside approval from LMI providers.

 Need Further Help on Your Bad Credit Rating?
 Consider Us Helping You Today.

 If you’d like more information, talk to us today about how we may be able to put your clients in touch with a lender that can help if the major banks say ‘no’ to their loan application.

-Disclaimer: Original content source: Pepper Money.
+Original content source: Pepper Money.
 It is designed for publication through Accredited Brokers, to provide you with factual information only, and it is not intended to imply any recommendation about any financial product(s) or to constitute tax advice.
 If you need financial or tax advice you should consult a licensed financial or tax adviser.
 The information in the article is believed to be reliable at the time of distribution, but neither Pepper nor its accredited brokers warrant its completeness or accuracy.
 For information about whether a non-bank loan may be suitable for you, call us on 1300 722 494.